Statute of Limitations for a Car Accident Claim in San Diego

 For property damage claims (e.g., vehicle damage), the claimant has three years from the date of the accident to file a lawsuit.

-• Citation: California Code of Civil Procedure § 338“Within three years: An action for trespass upon or injury to real property [or] an action for taking…or injuring goods or chattels.”
+• Citation: California Code of Civil Procedure § 338—"Within three years: An action for trespass upon or injury to real property [or] an action for taking…or injuring goods or chattels."

 3. Wrongful Death Claims

-If a car accident results in death, the deceased person’s family has two years from the date of death to file a wrongful death claim.
+If a car accident results in death, the deceased person's family has two years from the date of death to file a wrongful death claim.
+For more details, see our guide to the statute of limitations for wrongful death claims in San Diego.

-• Citation: California Code of Civil Procedure § 335.1This statute also applies to wrongful death actions arising from negligence.
+• Citation: California Code of Civil Procedure § 335.1—This statute also applies to wrongful death actions arising from negligence.

 An experienced car accident attorney can help you identify all possible defendants and ensure your claims are timely filed.